open-voice-interoperability/website/site/content/ambassadors/_index.md

       with speech technology.
 Also founder of the Voice Commons: national, private by design, and open smart assistants for all.
 More at lens-fitzgerald.com.
+  - heading: 'Gwen Morrison, Partner at Candezent Advisory'
+    imageUrl: /img/ovn_gwen-morrison.png
+    text: >-
+      A partner with Candezent Advisory, Gwen is the past Co-CEO of The Store, WPP’s global retail practice and serves as a board member of several retail tech start-ups.
   - heading: 'Nick Myers, Founder & CEO of RedFox AI'
     imageUrl: /img/OVN-Ambassador-Headshots/OVN_Nick-Myers.png
     text: >-